dustinrapp/Capstone_Springboard_Intermediate_Python/test.md.md

 ## Data and Wrangling Cleaning

 ### Data Organization
-Hourly surface data from each station was organized and combined into a single  timeseries dataframes with UTM timestamps.
+Hourly surface data from each station, do organized and combined into a single  timeseries dataframes with UTM timestamps.

 The following cleanup steps were performed to this dataset: